Labour is painful, so it’s important to learn about all the ways that you can relieve the pain.

 There are some side effects to be aware of:

 - It can make some women feel woozy, sick and forgetful.

 - If it hasn't worn off towards the end of labour, it can make it difficult to push: you might prefer to ask for half a dose initially to see how it works for you.

 - If pethidine or diamorphine are given too close to the time of delivery, it may affect the baby's breathing.
 If this happens, an antidote will be given.

 An epidural is a special type of local anaesthetic.
 It numbs the nerves that carry the pain from the birth canal to the brain.
 For most women, an epidural gives complete pain relief.
 It can be helpful for women who are having a long or particularly painful labour, or who are becoming distressed.

-An anaesthetist is the only person who can give an epidural, so it won't be available if you give birth at home.
+An anaesthetist is the only person who can give an epidural, so it won't be available if you give birth at home and it may not be available in a birth centre.
 If you think you might want one, check whether anaesthetists are always available at your hospital.

 The procedure and any side effects will be discussed by the hospital staff and can only proceed with consent.

 - A drip will run fluid through a needle into a vein in your arm.